mcleish7/mcleish7.github.io/_posts/2199-01-01-future-post.md

 <html>
 <h3>Sean McLeish, Avi Schwarzschild, Tom Goldstein</h3>
 <p>All benchmark code is available here: <a href="https://github.com/mcleish7/CLRS4LM">CLRS4LM GitHub</a>.</p>
 <p>This is an extension of our arXiv paper, available here:  <a href="https://github.com/mcleish7/CLRS4LM">arXiv</a>.
-Here we display accuracy on the CLRS size 16 training data and provide more discussion.</p>
+Here we also present results on the CLRS size 16 training data and provide more discussion.</p>
 <p>We are all at NeurIPS 2023, come talk to us!</p>